 Ingrown toenail treatment can be carried out during your initial consultation and if it is only minor then often the ingrowing portion of the nail is removed by trimming the nail in the corner only.
-If local anaesthetic is not required then this service is provided at the cost of our standard podiatry consultation fees.
 This ‘conservative’ treatment involves trimming away the ingrown portion of the nail to provide immediate relief.
 For many people this type of ingrown toenail treatment is all that is required to manage their ingrown nail.

 Cost of Ingrown Toenails Treatment